 Lady Roselyn stepped into the front doorway immediately after Captain Tamir left.
-She looked directly at Lady Morrigan with an unreadable face.
-“If you’re going to learn anything
+She looked directly at Lady Morrigan while keeping her face as unreadable as possible.
+“If you’re going

 Morrigan smiled.
 “He was telling me the story of their prophet, Doran.”